-- no clear Bursary Fund policy in place which explains, for example, the criteria the institution will use to assess students and how they will make decisions about the amount of support they award - Bursary Fund application forms which are not fit for purpose because they do not capture all the necessary evidence to confirm the student's household income and the actual participation costs they have - application forms not completed and signed by students each year to allow an assessment of their current financial needs to be made - financial assessments not always being undertaken or undertaken based on partial/incomplete evidence - making blanket or flat rate/fixed rate payments to students and payments not based on actual need for financial support or the types of costs they have.
-For example, a student has £7.50 of travel costs per week and no other defined costs but they are paid £20 per week - using bursary funding to pay for foreign/overseas field trips where the content can be found in England at a cheaper cost and/or using bursary funding to support field trips that are not an essential part of achieving a student's study programme goals - evidence to support household income not being retained
+- making blanket or flat rate/fixed rate payments (whether £1,200 or any other amount) to students and payments not based on actual need or the types of costs they have.
+For example, awarding a student £10 a week when their travel costs are £3.50, and they have no other defined costs - no clear bursary fund policy in place which explains, for example, the criteria the institution will use to assess students and how they will make decisions about the amount of support they award - bursary fund application forms which are not fit for purpose because they do not capture all the necessary evidence to confirm the student's household income and the actual participation costs they have - application forms not completed and signed by students each year to allow an assessment of their current financial needs to be made - for the discretionary bursary, financial assessments not always being undertaken or undertaken based on partial/incomplete evidence - For the bursary for defined vulnerable groups, incomplete evidence to verify students meet the criteria, for example, evidence of receipt only of PIP and not the other required benefit/s - Using bursary funding to pay for foreign/overseas field trips where the content can be found in England at a cheaper cost and/or using bursary funding to support field trips that are not an essential part of achieving a student's study programme goals/qualification/s.
+The bursary fund can only be used to support learning activities and experiences that are linked to the study programme - evidence to support household income for the discretionary bursary not being retained

-It is good practice to use an eligibility checklist to ensure a clear and complete Bursary Fund process is followed, in line with the funding rules set out in this guide.
-This guide includes a checklist which you may wish to use.
+It is good practice to use an eligibility checklist to ensure a clear and complete bursary fund process is followed, in line with the funding rules set out in this guide.
+This guide includes an example checklist which you may wish to use.

-This guide also includes a summary which lists the most important things you need to consider when administering the 16 to 19 Bursary Fund, based on common errors and issues ESFA auditors have identified.
+This guide also includes a summary document which lists the most important things you need to consider when administering the 16 to 19 Bursary Fund, based on common errors and issues DfE auditors have identified.

-We will recover funds where auditors identify funding errors in any circumstances where you are not able to demonstrate at audit how your students meet the eligibility criteria of the bursary fund, where you do not have sufficient evidence to support payments made to students, and in any circumstances where you have claimed defined vulnerable group bursary payments for duplicate students.
+We will recover funds where auditors identify funding errors in any circumstances where you are not able to demonstrate at audit how your students meet the eligibility criteria and conditions of funding, where you do not have sufficient evidence to support payments made to students, and in any circumstances where you have claimed defined vulnerable group bursary payments for duplicate students.